Linguapress

-Native English speakers naturally place adjectives (and secondary nouns acting as adjectives) in the "correct" order when writing or speaking; but very few native English speakers have ever learnt, or even thought of, the rules that determine the order in which adjectives are placed.
+How is it that native English speakers naturally place adjectives (and secondary nouns acting as adjectives) in the "correct" order when writing or speaking ?
+Very few native English speakers have ever learnt, or even thought of, the rules that determine the order in which adjectives are placed.

-This obviously means that the rules are a) very basic and simple, and b) very few in number.
+This obviously means that the rules are a) very basic and intuitive, and b) very few in number.
 More than rules, they are principles.

 Adjectives are placed in English according to their nature or type.
 There are three groups of adjectives, defining the qualities of a noun :